 Cravings for Coke

 I have a confession to make… I craved frozen coke during my pregnancy.
 I very never used to drink, coke, diet coke, coke zero, and diet drinks.
 I am also not a big coffee drinker, I much prefer tea.
-However, once I became pregnant – gee, it was hard not to pull into that drive-thru and grab myself a frozen coke !
+However, once I became pregnant – gee, it was hard not to pull into that drive-thru and grab myself a frozen coke and yes often I would tell myself that the “diet” option was a healthier choice.
+Which as mentioned above it is NOT !

 One of the only things that stopped me was that my OB advised that listeria could be present in the mix – as frozen coke it is sitting at a similar temperature to soft serve ice cream !
 So add this to the foods you want to avoid while pregnant.